tinybirdco/use-case-examples/change_sorting_key_landing_data_source/README.md

 +   VERSION=2.0.0
 ```

 - Add a new Materialized Pipe to define how to move the data from the legacy Data Source to the new being re-created.
 In other words, to sync the data from `live` to `preview`.
 Take into account that only the new data will be synced.
 We'll explain how to backfill the data previous to the new release creation in a further step.
-As we current `live` version is `1.0.1` will use reference it in the sync pipe.
-Bear in mind the semver version references start with `v` and use underscores instead of dots. `1.0.1` -> `v1_0_1`.
+As we current `live` version is `1.0.1` will reference it in the sync pipe.
+Bear in mind the semver version reference starts with `v` and contains underscores instead of dots. `1.0.1` -> `v1_0_1`.

-`pipes/live_to_new.pipe`
+`pipes/v101_to_v200.pipe`

 ```sql
 NODE v101_to_v200